apache/paimon/docs/content/program-api/python-api.md

 # ...
 ```

-### DuckDB
+#### DuckDB

 This requires `duckdb` to be installed.

-You can convert the splits into a in-memory DuckDB table and query it:
+You can convert the splits into an in-memory DuckDB table and query it:

 ```python
 table_read = read_builder.new_read()